 I’ve been attending such trainings, and while during the training sessions, I get the feeling I understand everything, I later find out there are many questions to be answered.
 But the training’s already over, and the true value of a training comes after you digested the given information.

 If you have an employee with a strong background in a particular field you may ask him to prepare and present a training material to the rest of the team.
 This is way cheaper than an external trainer, but there are other subtle advantages as well.
 Training is beneficial for both the trainees and the trainer.
 I remember I was told during my high-school psychology classes that teaching is the best way to memorize information (you retain up to 90% of what you teach).
 So the trainer gets well-trained himself (by simply preparing the didactic material) throughout this process.

 I’ve seen an interesting outcome after giving presentations.
-People come afterwards for counseling and this puts you into a coaching role too.
-This has a snow-ball effect, since trainees become more interested in what you’ve been taught them, and you also get to deepen your knowledge on that subject and to improve your training skills too.
+People come afterward for counseling and this puts you into a coaching role too.
+This has a snowball effect, since trainees become more interested in what you’ve been taught them, and you also get to deepen your knowledge on that subject and to improve your training skills too.